 - Reward your customers: If you are introducing a product or service, offer a discount or special price to your loyal customers.

-- Collect Feedback: Run a survey or send an email to collect their valuable feedback about the products and services you are offering.
+- Collect Feedback: Run a survey or send an email to collect valuable feedback about the products and services you are offering.

 Being in touch with customers and prospects can offer several business benefits.
-You can build goodwill and the value for your business and keep your customers returning to your business.
+You can build goodwill and value for your business and keep your customers returning to your business.
 This will not only increase revenue but also develop better customer relationships.